fluthjs/fluth-doc/docs/en/api/operator/buffer.md

 ## Parameters

-- `trigger$` (Stream | Observable): The trigger stream.
-When this stream emits a value, the buffer operator emits all buffered data.
+- trigger$ (Stream | Observable): The trigger stream.
+When this stream emits a value, the operator emits all buffered data.
-- `shouldAwait` (boolean, optional): Whether to wait for the source stream's `pending` state to resolve.
+- shouldAwait (boolean, optional): Whether to wait for the source stream's `pending` state to finish.
 Defaults to `true`.
-If the source is `pending` when triggered, it will wait for resolution before emitting.
+When trigger$ fires while the source is `pending`, it waits for resolution before emitting.

-## Return Value

-Returns a new `Observable` that collects data from the source stream into an array and only emits the buffered data array when the trigger is activated.

 ## Details

-- Continuously collects resolved values from the source stream into an internal buffer.
+- Continuously collects resolved values from the source stream into an internal buffer; rejected values are ignored.
-- Only emits all buffered data when the trigger stream emits a value.
+- Only emits all buffered data when the trigger stream is in `resolve` status and emits a value.
-- Only collects resolved values, ignores rejected Promises.
 - After each emission, the buffer is cleared to collect the next batch of data.
-- When `shouldAwait` is `true`, if the source is pending, it waits for resolution before emitting.
+- When `shouldAwait` is `true`, if the source is `pending`, it waits for resolution before emitting.

 ## Usage Scenarios